zamanianlab/ZamanianLabDocs/docs/comp_local.md

     - [Zoom](https://zoom.us/download) (video meeting software)
     - [Paperpile](https://paperpile.com/) (reference management)

-3. If the Mac is UW-owned, follow these instructions to install [Parallels Mac Management](https://it.vetmed.wisc.edu/pmm-for-sccm-client-install/).
-This will allow you to directly install UW-licensed software.

 4. Install additional bioinformatics and imaging software:

     - [Fiji](https://fiji.sc/) (primary software used for image analysis)
     - [FigTree](https://github.com/rambaut/figtree/releases) (graphical viewer of phylogenetic trees)
     - [4Peaks](https://nucleobytes.com/4peaks/index.html) (editing of sequence trace files)

+5. Change the default Shell to `bash` (default on new Mac machines is `zsh`):

+    - Open System Preferences

+    - Click Users & Groups

+    - Click the lock icon in the bottom left of the window and unlock with your password

+    - Right-click (or hold Control and click) on your username in the left pane and select Advanced Options...

+    - Choose `/bin/bash` as the Login shell

-5. Replace your `~/.bash_profile` with the lab `.bash_profile` (direct link: [.bash_profile](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/.bash_profile)).
+6. Add contents of the lab `.bash_profile` to your current `~/.bash_profile` (direct link: [.bash_profile](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/.bash_profile)).

-6. Create your R environment:
+7. Create your R environment:

     - Use [CRAN](https://cloud.r-project.org/bin/macosx/R-4.0.2.pkg) to install or update R to version 4.0.2

       *NOTE: We will upgrade to new versions of R as a group.*

     - Run [Setup.R](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/R_setup.R) to install core lab packages.
 You are free to to install additional packages that are specific to you and your projects.
-This will also install our [ZamanianLabREnvironment](https://github.com/zamanianlab/ZamanianLabREnvironment).
+This will also install our [ZamanianLabThemes](https://github.com/zamanianlab/ZamanianLabThemes).

-7. Manage your Python environment using [Miniconda](comp_conda.md).
+8. Manage your Python environment using [Miniconda](comp_conda.md).

-8. Use [Homebrew](comp_homebrew.md) to install other command-line software (optional).
+9. Use [Homebrew](comp_homebrew.md) to install other command-line software (optional).